 FAXtopia uses the latest fax server technologies and runs on the Amazon cloud.
 The service is very reliable and we rarely have any down time.
-Issues can occasionally be seen with the individual wholesale carriers (Verizon, Level 3, etc.) but usually resolve within a couple hours.
+Issues can occasionally be seen with the individual wholesale carriers (Verizon, Level 3, etc.) but usually resolve themselves within a couple hours.
 Level 3, a major wholesale provider of fax lines, had a major outage last year that lasted a full day, affecting many thousands of phone, fax and data lines across the country.
 In general, we try to avoid their services.

 In general, faxes will take about one minute per page.
 So, if someone sends a 10 page fax it may take ten minutes to process through he fax servers and send out the e-mail.
 In times of excessively high volumes, fax delivery times may be slightly longer.
 Faxes over 30 pages can have a higher rate of failure and may need to be sent in 2 separate transmissions.

 Generally, faxes up to 35 pages long will process without issue.
 Large faxes, usually over 30 pages, can have a higher rate of failure.
 This is usually due to the line quality of the sending carrier.
 All the major phone line carriers use 'error correcting' filters on their lines.
 This is to help with modems and fax machine transmissions.
 Some of the low cost carriers, and especially VoIP carriers, do not use error correction.
 Thus, they may have a higher failure rate.
 The workaround is to send large faxes in smaller batches of 10+ pages.